Enhancing Your Digital Asset Management System

-Digital archiving and preservation
+Digital archiving & preservation

-When used in combination DAM and Digital Preservation create a virtuous cycle that enables assets to be reused and repurposed over the long-term to grow brand value, protect corporate memory and meet compliance or litigation needs.
+When used in combination, DAM and Digital Preservation create a virtuous cycle that enables assets to be reused and repurposed over the long-term to grow brand value, protect corporate memory and meet compliance or litigation needs.

 Automated content harvesting

-How to get stakeholder buy-in
+Getting stakeholder buy-in

 Find those advocates within the business who are your biggest cheerleaders to help get the backing, money and support you need.
 Be confident why you need a Digital Preservation strategy and be prepared to show how it would make you compliant and mitigate risks.

-- Access Control - Easily share your collections with others- you control the access to your valuable digital content with the universal access portal.
+Access Control: Easily share your collections with others.
+You control the access to your valuable digital content with the universal access portal.

 For those looking to add a Digital Preservation layer to their existing Digital Asset Management (DAM) system, we recommend using Starter in 3 ways:

-- 2. Preservation of select assets- how much exactly is 5GB of preservation storage?
-It’s 35,00 Word documents, 5,000 PDF documents, 5,000 JPEG files, 300 Hi-resolution TIFF files, 200 MP3 files, 30 MP4 files.
 There’s a lot you can do with that.
 Another common strategy we see with our DAM users is to be selective with their preservation and pick out the most important items with the most significant long-term value.
 Getting these valuable items preserved as soon as possible gives you peace of mind.